-Anyway, I finally did get out of the army as scheduled, on a Sunday, two years to the day after having been inducted.
+Anyway, I finally did get out of the army as scheduled, two years to the day after having been inducted.
 Married life began.
 An apartment was found, and I resumed my old position at the Sylvania Metallurgical Laboratory in Bayside Queens.
 Work days followed by night-school classes resumed.

 With no understanding of the economic forces in play, I was pleased to see my post war salary had nearly doubled.
 Unbeknown and unsuspected by me, inflation was hard at work.
 That two-by-four between the eyeballs didn't make contact until many years later.
 Too late.
 Missed out on some great investment opportunities.
 Could have retired early as a rich man.
 Others smarter than me did.